joshwuhh/Josh/Seattle_AirBnB_Analysis.md

-Downloaded Dataset from Kaggle for Seattle AirBNB rental history.
-Comprised of three seperate CSV files for Dates of rental, Addresses, and reviews.
-These were all combined into one XLS file and loaded into Tableau Listings is main table, inner joined with other two by ID = LISTING ID  because everything in listing will be in calendar/reviews by ID

 ## Understanding the Data
 Most data is not needed for the visualizations such as Name of listing , Comments etc